Infomaker/NPWriterDevelopers/guides/listen-for-events/index.md

 ## Newspilot Writer Events

 Here's a list of the events fired by the Writer.
-You can also see all events contants by typing `writer.events` in developer console in the Writer
+You can also see all events contants by typing `writer.events` in developer console in the Writer check them out at [Github](https://github.com/Infomaker/NPWriter/blob/develop/writer/utils/Event.js)

 To get access to these event constants you can import those in your plugin:
 `import {events} from 'writer`